 If you think about when you purchased a course or a program, if we’re aligned with the masculine style of marketing, it’s that kind of drip-feed, teaser kind of thing.

-You’re making people jump through hoops.
+- Making people jump through hoops

-So it’s not about convincing people that they need this thing, it’s empowering people to make the right decision.
+It’s not about convincing people that they need this thing, it’s empowering people to make the right decision.

 That takes a lot of faith that your stuff is amazing and that it will help people.